-Thankfully, he was rescued from that horrible situation, where an even worse fate could have awaited him in the coming days.
+Thankfully, she was rescued from that horrible situation, where an even worse fate could have awaited her in the coming days.

 Upon his arrival to our shelter, Hefty has thrived, realizing again that people could indeed be trusted.
 He has become very happy and comfortable in his kennel in our cat room, and enjoys following staff around during free time out of his little corner of the world.

-Hefty is a great boy who deserves a chance to know what a real caring home and family is all about.
+Hefty is a great female who deserves a chance to know what a real caring home and family is all about.

 Ask to visit with Hefty today!